Requirements for the Ph.D.

 The approval of the Graduate School is required for a second repeat.

-Since the oral exam is the last step before the doctoral thesis, the examiners should make sure that any student who passes the exam has a thesis advisor available.
+Examiners' Responsibility: Since the oral exam is the last step before the doctoral thesis, the examiners should make sure that any student who passes the exam has a thesis advisor available.
 It is most common that the major advisor becomes the thesis advisor, but any examiner may become the thesis advisor and any examiner may find a thesis advisor for the student.
-It is the major advisor's responsibility to ensure that a thesis advisor is available to a student who passes the oral exam even if they have to be the thesis advisor.
+It is the major advisor's responsibility to ensure that a thesis advisor is available to a student who passes the oral exam even if they have to become the thesis advisor themselves.

 The Language Proficiency Examinations

 The Mathematics Department requires that students show reading proficiency in two languages, other than English, in which there is substantial mathematical literature.
-The standard foreign languages are French, German, and Russian; these are always acceptable.
+The standard foreign languages are Chinese, French, German, Italian, and Russian; these are always available to students to choose from.
 Satisfaction of this requirement with any other foreign language requires approval of the Graduate Studies Director.

 For students whose native language is not English, a note from the thesis advisor asserting that there is significant literature in the student's native language will satisfy the requirement for one of the two languages.